N8python/n8ao/README.md

 | <img src="example/tutorial/distancefalloff1.jpeg" alt="Image 1"/> | <img src="example/tutorial/distancefalloff2.jpeg" alt="Image 2"/> | <img src="example/tutorial/distancefalloff3.jpeg" alt="Image 3"/> |
 |:---:|:---:|:---:|
 | Distance Falloff 0.1 | Distance Falloff 1 | Distance Falloff 5 |

+### Migration Notice
+The API changed slightly with N8AO 1.7 - the only change you should have to make is adjusting your `distanceFalloff` parameter - choosing 1.0 is a safe value.
+For the exact same results you had before, you can do `distanceFalloff = 5.0 * oldDistanceFalloff / radius`.

 `intensity: number` - A purely artistic control for the intensity of the AO - runs the ao through the function `pow(ao, intensity)`, which has the effect of darkening areas with more ambient occlusion.
 Useful to make the effect more pronounced.
 An intensity of 2 generally produces soft ambient occlusion that isn't too noticeable, whereas one of 5 produces heavily prominent ambient occlusion.